 Choosing a big data file format depends on understanding your data complexities and of course on your unique use case.

 Last but not least, whether you need Avro’s schema evolution or Parquet’s columnar storage, choose Hevo Data to ensure seamless data transformation and integration.
-Register for a personalized demo to learn how Hevo can enhance your data pipeline efficiency.
+Register for a personalized demo to learn how Hevo can enhance your data pipeline efficiency, check out our unbeatable pricing for the best plan for your needs.

 Frequently Asked Questions